- Reviewed: 17 May 2018, 10:30 NZST

 On 18 December 2016, a group of gunmen attacked police and foreign tourists at Karak castle and in the city of Karak, killing 10 people, including one foreign tourist.

 New Zealanders in Jordan are advised to maintain a high level of personal security awareness at all times, particularly in areas known to be frequented by expatriates and foreigners, and monitor the media for information on potential threats to safety and security.
-You should follow any instructions and advice issued by the Jordanian authorities.
+Take official warnings seriously, and follow any instructions and advice issued by the Jordanian authorities.
+Be alert to possible attacks and have an exit plan.

-Landmines and unexploded munitions are located near some military installations and borders.
-These areas are usually fenced and marked with skull-and-crossbones signs, although this may not be immediately obvious due to the state of disrepair of some fences and signs.
+Landmines and unexploded munitions are located near some military installations and borders, including in the Dead Sea area.
+These areas are usually fenced and marked with skull-and-crossbones signs, although some of these may be damaged.
+New Zealanders are advised not to stray off well used roads and paths in these areas, and to seek local advice.

 General travel advice